KCJJ

 KCJJ ("The Mighty 1630") is a radio station licensed to Iowa City, Iowa.
 The station is owned by Stephen Soboroff's (Steve Bridges) River City Radio, Inc.

 KCJJ broadcasts with 10,000 watts during the day and 1,000 watts at night.
 It can be heard throughout Eastern Iowa during the day and in many states in the central and eastern United States at night.
 KCJJ streams on its website and through TuneIn and the KCJJ app.
 In studio shows are streamed on YouTube.

 Programming

 KCJJ has a full service format with hot adult contemporary music.
 The Morning Show is hosted by "Captain" Steve Bridges, Jim Hunter, Tom Suter, and Pat Harty.
 Middays are handled by Tommy Lang, and Nights by Molly Suter.
 Weekends include Tom and Liam Heath.
 Local News is aired hourly and High School Sports are featured nightly.
-KCJJ is affiliated with CBS and CNN.
-The station airs weathercasts from Severestudios.com, the syndicated Lex and Terry Show, The Mike O'Meara Show, and NASCAR auto racing.
+KCJJ is affiliated with ABC and CNN.
+The station airs weathercasts from Severestudios.com, the syndicated Lex and Terry Show, and NASCAR auto racing.